stevenrichter16/GANArt/README.md

 ## To Left Field Labs:

 With the use of GPT-3, a machine learning model developed by OpenAI, I am also developing an application that generates fake product names and coinciding descriptions for those products.
-Here are a couple examples I generated while filling out the application for the Junior to Mid-Level Front End Developer position.
+Here are a couple examples I generated while filling out the application for the Junior/Mid-Level Front End Developer position.
 ##
   **Product Name:**
   Lite-Touch